Rafaseoanes/trascenderglobal-challenge/README.md

 ### Step 1 - Start the Fronted `npm start`

-Runs the app in the development mode.\
+Run `npm start` in the terminal

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

-This will start the Frontend part of the app, where you will be able to find a pokémon by its name or id, the app will priorize searching by name.
+#### This will start the Frontend part of the app, where you will be able to find a pokémon by its name or id, the app will priorize searching by name.

 ### Step 2 - Start the Backend `npm start`